-6.6.3 Solution evaluation
+6.6.4 Solution evaluation

-Editor's note: This clause provides an evaluation of this solution.
+The solution does not imply any impacts on existing procedures, functions and architecture, in particular for the UE and the core network, as the described procedures are based on the Uplink Classifier and on multi-homing, already specified in TS 23.501 [6] and TS 23.502 [3].

+Benefits of the solution:

+- The proposed solution allows the deployment of local caching server that can be provisioned with popular content (e.g. through a satellite transport network) and such content would be delivered to the UE directly from the network edge;

+- The solution has the advantage of being implementable without further specification work since described Uplink Classifier and multi-homing procedures are implemented using the existing specification.

+Drawback of the solution:

+- Although the solution prevents the resending of content already present in the edge through the satellite link, it does require a permanent PDU Session established between the UE and the remote DN causing the satellite link to maintain some minimum resources.

-6.7 Solution #7 for Key Issue #2: Idle mode mobility procedure for non-geostationary satellite access
+6.7 Solution #7: Idle mode mobility procedure for non-geostationary satellite access

 6.7.1 Description

+This is a candidate solution for Key Issue #2 -"Mobility Management with moving satellite coverage areas".

 Key Issue #2 identifies the problem caused by non-geostationary satellite gNBs moving constantly in relation with the UE location.
 This will cause a new mobility challenge as even a stationary UE will need to re-select between the serving cell disappearing below the horizon and the new one emerging in quick succession.

-The cell re-selection part is expected to be dealt with under RAN study FS_NR_NTN, but the NAS procedures are in the scope of FS_5GSAT_ARCH.
+The cell re-selection part is expected to be dealt with in TS 38.821 [7], but the NAS procedures are in the scope of this report.

 The existing protocol procedures already allow the satellites in the constellation to be grouped in single TA, or groups of TAs, of which a TAI List can be composed by the AMF to send to the UE.
 The drawback of all these methods when using non-geostationary satellite gNB is that the Registration Area assigned to the UE is also the paging area for MT signalling and data.
 If the non-geostationary gNBs are grouped to a single TA or issued to the UE as a single TAI List, then the UE need not perform Mobility Registration Updates, but consequently, the network is not fully aware of the UE location and may need to page over a very large area.
 The network awareness of the UE location can be improved by assigning each non-geostationary gNB a different TAI, and not including a multitude of these in the Registration Area that is issued to the UE.
 The network awareness of UE location improves the efficiency of the paging procedure, but only at the cost of substantially increased Mobility Registration Update signalling when re-selecting between non-geostationary gNBs.